P0102 Mass or Volume Air Flow Circuit low Input

 - restricted air screen before the air filter

 - aftermarket components installed (e.g. cold intake, modified air filter)

 - wrong air flow sensor installed

 - electrical problem with the MAF sensor wiring or connector.

-- clogged catalytic converter or a faulty manifold absolute pressure sensor (MAP).
+- faulty manifold absolute pressure sensor (MAP). - faulty PCM

-In many GM vehicles the code P0102 is caused by a faulty mass air flow sensor.
-The repair involves clearing the code and replacing the MAF sensor if no other problems found.
+In many GM vehicles, the code P0102 is caused by a faulty mass air flow sensor.
+The repair involves clearing the code and replacing the MAF sensor if no other problems are found.

 A Nissan technical service bulletin (TSB) for the trouble code P0102 in 2002 Nissan Maxima recommends removing debris from inside the air filter housing, replacing the airflow meter assembly and reprogramming the ECM.